mieweb/sqladmin/README.md

 ========
 SQL Query Tool

 sqladmin is a simple SQL shell (with GNU readline capabilities) and syntax highlighting.
-The goal of this tool is to replace the mysql CLI... but on serioids.
+The goal of this tool is to replace the mysql CLI... but on steroids.

 Features
 --------